 He finally wrote to us in 1953 under an assumed name, and then returned to Berlin with the farmer’s daughter, whom he had married.
 It was a very happy reunion!

 After Kurt and I were married, we moved into a house in the same neighbourhood, just down the street from my mother.
-We had two boys, born in 1949 and 1953.
+We had two boys, Heinz, born in 1949; and Jurgen, born in 1953.

 My husband’s uncle had worked for the Berlin Transit Authority since 1903, just like his father before him.
 He helped Kurt get a job there.
 Kurt started work in terrible conditions — low pay, filthy workplace, no electricity — but he stuck it out.
 He remained there for 39 years, the fourth-generation Drews to work for the same company.
 My younger boy Jurgen also went to work there, and he is the fifth generation.